neuralmagic/sparseml/src/sparseml/transformers/README_question_answer.md

 --distill_teacher zoo:nlp/question_answering/bert-base/pytorch/huggingface/squad/base-none
 ```

 Alternatively, the user may decide to train their own dense teacher model.
-The following command will use the dense BERT base model from the SparseZoo and fine-tune it on the SQuAD dataset.
+The following command uses the dense BERT base model from the SparseZoo and fine-tunes it on the SQuAD dataset.
 ```bash
 sparseml.transformers.question_answering \
     --model_name_or_path zoo:nlp/masked_language_modeling/bert-base/pytorch/huggingface/wikipedia_bookcorpus/base-none \